Alexander County Schools

 Alexander County Schools is the public school system for all of Alexander County, North Carolina.
 11 schools are located in the district.

 Governance

 The primary governing body of Alexander County Schools follows a council–manager government format with a seven-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system is in the NC State Board of Education's Seventh District.

 Board of education

-The seven-member Alexander County Schools Board of Education meets on the second Tuesday of every month.
-The current members of the board are: Caryn Brzykcy (Chair), Scott Bowman (Vice-Chair), Sallie Hartis, Marty Pennell, David Odom, Brigette Rhyne, Harry Schrum.
+The seven-member Alexander County Schools Board of Education meets on the second Monday of every month.
+The current members of the board are: Josh Dagenhart (Chair), Jesse Bowles (Vice-Chair), Robert Arguelles, Anthony McLain, Corey McLain, Shannon Oxentine, Matthew Reese.